Wartime flying heritage abounds in South Kesteven

 Lincolnshire is known around the world as Bomber County, due to the intense allied activity of WWll, but South Kesteven has a unique aviation heritage all its own.
 Allies from across the world have good reason to return, but so does anyone intrigued by the story of what happened here.

-St Vincent’s Hall in Grantham, now a private home, was the WWll HQ of No 5 Group, RAF Bomber Command.
+St Vincent's Hall in Grantham, now a private home, was the WWll HQ of No 5 Group, RAF Bomber Command.
 617 Dambusters’ Squadron raid on the Ruhr dams was co-ordinated from there in May 1943 in the presence of bouncing bomb inventor Barnes Wallace.
-It’s a story told in the D-Day exhibition at Grantham Museum.
+In 1944 it became the HQ for American forces co-ordinating the IX Troop Carrier Command uplift of thousands of allied troops for D-Day and Arnhem.
+It's a story told in the D-Day exhibition at Grantham Museum.

-Rarely can a village church have become such a shrine to airborne forces than the beautiful St Vincent’s Church in Caythorpe, 5 miles north of Grantham, a living reminder of the Arnhem conflict of September 1944.
+Rarely can a village church have become such a shrine to airborne forces than the beautiful St Vincent's Church in Caythorpe, 5 miles north of Grantham.
+Its a living reminder of the Arnhem conflict of September 1944, stemming from its adoption in 1944 by 216 Parachute Signals Squadron as their spiritual home while training for Arnhem.
 Historic connections are reflected by memorials, a thought-provoking Arnhem Aisle and two beautiful stained glass windows.
 A must-see is the 216 Parachute Signals Squadron’s last battle order from Oosterbeck Church.

-RAF Saltby, south west of Grantham, was just one of the many U.S.A.
-Troop Carrier Command airfields in 1944.
+RAF Saltby, south west of Grantham, was just one of the many United States Army Air Force Troop Carrier Command airfields in 1944.
 It’s open to visitors, thanks to current occupants the Buckminster Gliding Club, with history boards and commemorative plaques, and a Saltby Memorial to allied forces, notably men of the Polish forces.

 Take Off from South Kesteven…